ray-project/ray/doc/source/serve/ml-models.rst

 .. tip::

-  The above approach will work any model registry, not just MLflow.
+  The above approach will work for any model registry, not just MLflow.
   Namely, load the model from the registry in ``__init__``, and forward the request to the model in ``__call__``.

 For an even more hands-off and seamless integration with MLflow, check out the